SourasishBasu/PicoW-Ducky/README.md

 `GUI r` opens Run.exe on Windows which can be used to launch applications and open links easily.

-These commands should help understand most payload scripts.
+These commands should help create and understand most payload scripts.
 For more detailed information on DuckyScript visit Hak5's [Official DuckyScript Guide](https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference).

 ## Types of Payloads